fforbeck/Payroll-SmartContract/README.md

 [![Build Status](https://travis-ci.com/fforbeck/Payroll-SmartContract.svg?token=QwGVaghZwghs8qEgGeyu&branch=master)](https://travis-ci.com/fforbeck/Payroll-SmartContract)

 # Payroll Smart Contract
-This is a solidity smart contract to manage a payroll based on ERC20 tokens.
-The contract owner may add the supported tokens into the contract and allow different types of tokens for each employee, so they can received their payments in tokens.
+This is a solidity smart contract to manage an employee payroll based on ERC20 tokens.
+The contract owner may add new supported tokens into the contract and whitelist different types of tokens for each employee, so they can withdraw their payments in tokens according to a distribution that is set by the employee.
 The default token supported is the EURT, which is a token that represents the EUR currency.
+I also added the USD Token, USDT.
 Any transaction that attempts to send ether to the Payroll contract will be reverted.
+Ether is not allowed.
-Employees, on the other hand, can receive the payment once a month and every six months they are allowed to define what is the salary distribution for each of the allowed tokens.
+Employees, on the other hand, are allowed to withdraw the payment once a month and every six months they are can to define what is the token salary distribution for the whitelisted tokens.
-Besides that, the owner is able to block/allow payments in case of an emergency.
-Additional information about each employee and supported tokens is also available.
+Besides that, the contract owner is able to block/allow payments in case of an emergency.
+Additional information about each employee, payments, distributions and supported tokens are also available.